Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 BMI = 60: (1.70 × 1.70) = 20.7

-Interpretation of BMI values
+Interpretation of BMI indicators

-Taking into account the shortcomings of the method for determining the body mass index, the body volume index was developed.
+Taking into account the shortcomings of the method for determining body mass index, the body volume index was developed.

 According to an Israeli study, the ideal body mass index for men is 25-27.
 The average life expectancy of men with this BMI was maximum.